ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 - `connid` is a universal field explained in detail in section 4.4.
 - `host_id` is an unsigned integer representing the host identifier of the sender.
 - `device_version` represents the version of the sender's EFA device.
+- `qpn` and `qkey` represents the qp number of the user receive QP, explained in detail in section 4.8.

 Table 2.3 Flags for optional HANDSHAKE packet fields